ndilieto/uacme/README.md

 on embedded systems with severe RAM and program memory restrictions (such as OpenWRT routers, for example).
-This is in contrast to solutions based on python or shell scripts, which may well be a few hundred lines but are not only ugly and brittle, but also require many other large applications such as python or openssl to work.
+This is in contrast to solutions based on python or shell scripts, which may well be a few hundred lines but are ugly, brittle and also require many other large applications such as python or openssl to work.
 * **Native ECC support** - Elliptic Curve keys and certificates can be generated with a commmand line option (-t EC)
 * **Easily extensible** - It optionally calls an external hook program with the tokens required for domain authorization by the server.
 The hook program can be an executable, shell script, perl script, python script, or any file that the operating system can execute.
-An example shell script to handle http-01 challenges is provided
-* **ACME challenge agnostic** - It provides the user or hook program with all tokens and information required to complete the challenge, but leaves the task of setting up/cleaning up the challenge environment to the user or hook.
+* **ACME challenge agnostic** - It provides the user or hook program with all tokens and information required to complete any challenge type (including http-01, dns-01 and others) but leaves the task of setting up and cleaning up the challenge environment to the user or hook.
+An example shell script to handle http-01 challenges is provided.
 * **Can run as a cron job** - to renew certificates automatically when needed, even for remote machines
 * **Robust** - It checks every operation, retrying or failing gracefully